ARMmbed/mbed-os-5-docs/docs/api/security/security.md

 The SPM and the secure partitions are located in the SPE, isolating them from the NSPE, which contains the application firmware, OS kernel and libraries and other nonsecure hardware resources.

-A secure partition is a container for one or more root of trust services, and a platform may have multiple secure partitions.
+A secure partition is a container for one or more root of trust services, and a board may have multiple secure partitions.
 Secure partitions provide the execution environment for security functionality.

-Platform hardware, such as the Security Attribution Unit (SAU) and Memory Protection Unit (MPU) in the ARMv8-M platforms, enforces the separation of partitions.
-Other platforms may use different mechanisms to provide equivalent isolation for the partitions.
+Board hardware, such as the Security Attribution Unit (SAU) and Memory Protection Unit (MPU) in the ARMv8-M boards, enforces the separation of partitions.
+Other boards may use different mechanisms to provide equivalent isolation for the partitions.

-## Platform types
+## Board types

-The Mbed implementation of PSA supports the following platform types:
+The Mbed implementation of PSA supports the following board types:

-- Non-PSA platform: These are single core ARMv7-M targets.
+- Non-PSA boards: These are single core ARMv7-M targets.
 On these targets, the Mbed implementation of PSA provides the same PSA services exposing PSA APIs as it would on PSA targets.
 The PSA emulation layer allows seamless software portability to more security-oriented targets.

 - Asymmetric Multiprocessing (AMP) systems: Multicore ARMv7-M targets (for example, PSoC6 featuring CM4 and CM0+ cores).
 On these targets, one of the cores is dedicated to PSA use only and implements SPE.
 The Mbed implementation of PSA provides PSA API proxy implementation on a nonsecure core, which redirects execution to the SPE.

 - ARMv8-M: Generation of ARM processors featuring TrustZone-M architecture.
-PSA support for these platforms is based on a *specialized* [TrustedFirmware-M](https://www.trustedfirmware.org) implementation.
+PSA support for these boards is based on a *specialized* [TrustedFirmware-M](https://www.trustedfirmware.org) implementation.

 ## RoT services